Colin Hodgkinson

-Colin Hodgkinson (born 14 October 1945, Peterborough, Cambridgeshire, England) is a British rock, jazz and blues bassist, who has been active since the 1960s.
+Colin Hodgkinson (born 14 October 1945) is a British bass guitarist and singer who has worked in rock, jazz and blues.
+He has been active since the 1960s, with a forceful playing style using bass guitar as a lead instrument rather than its traditional supporting role.

 Career

 Hodgkinson played in several bands, but was even more prolific as a session and studio musician.